 The first group of students received certificates for completed units at a ceremony at the LTC on 9 August 2022.

 The Laverton Training Centre Trust recently received registered charitable status as a Public Benevolent Institution with the Australian Charities and Not-for-Profits Commission.
-With the exception of one donation from a local mining company, the LTC has, to date, been entirely funded by APC.
+The organisation receives contributions from local mining companies, with funding underwritten by APC.

 In February 2022 the LTC was announced as a recipient of a $250,000 grant under the WA Government's Regional Economic Development (RED) scheme.
 The announcement was made by Hon.
 Alannah MacTiernan MLC, Minister for Regional Development at the LTC.
 The RED grant will enable the improvement of key facilities and be applied to the purchase of vehicles to provide transport for trainees to attend the LTC.